CoinFabrik/scout-soroban/docs/docs/detectors/14-iterators-over-indexing.md

 ## Why is this bad?

-When you iterate over a data structure with fixed limits, you might exceed the limit, causing a panic in the contract and other potential errors.
+When you iterate over a data structure with fixed limits in a Soroban smart contract, exceeding those limits can cause the contract to panic, potentially leading to errors or unexpected behavior.

 ## Issue example